 We went to the HCL Spring open house on Saturday, a bi-annual party/performance/fundraiser that highlights the work of their Sponsored Artist program.
 It’s a fun way to meet people from different artistic communities and see excerpts of what a few of the artists are working on.
-We had a conversation about the event afterward, and took some pictures:
+We had a conversation about the event afterward:

 Bethany: What were some of your expectations going into the show?

 Lia: I had been to the open house last year (I actually performed with Victoria Bradford, a piece that we were working on with Jess Cornish).
 It was on three floors, and a little bit more overwhelming, also more of a party atmosphere.
 Perhaps because it was Halloween, there were wild costumes and just generally more wildness.
 I guess I was expecting something similar.
 I was excited about seeing some of these artists this time.

 B: I expected a similar situation as with the Dal Niente’s party, where there were sets presented, and food and beverages served in between sets.
 People listened carefully, and then felt free to socialize after performances.
 HCL’s party had a pretty different vibe, though; the space was much larger and was an echo chamber (which was at times a good thing and at others a not-so-good thing).